Scroll Down To Order

 Apr 13—Japan and Soviet Union sign a non-aggression treaty.
 It is a 5-yr pact between Imperial Japan and the USSR.

 Apr 16—British annihilate German convoy near the island of Kerkennah, of 3000 German troops transported, some 1700 perish.
 London comes under intense German bombers raid at night, with nearly 900 tonnes of high explosives.
+Raschid Ali agrees to permit British troops to pass through Iraq.
 Lend-Lease goods are on their way to China.

 Apr 17—Yugoslavia falls; allies loose 330,000 troops.
 Egyptian steamship "Zamzam", en route from New York to Mombasa, Kenya is shelled and sunk by German auxiliary cruiser "Atlantis" in S. Atlantic--138 Americans are among rescued passengers.

-Apr 18—Alexandros Koryzis Prime Minister of Greece commits suicide.
+Apr 18—First British troops land at Basra; no incident.
+Alexandros Koryzis Prime Minister of Greece commits suicide.

 Apr 20—Gallop Poll reports 79% oppose sending part of the Army to Europe, a 69% opposes sending any of the Air Corps.